 The most recent of these processes occurred in 2005-06, when the Rottnest Island Authority engaged an Aboriginal consultant to conduct state-wide consultation with the Aboriginal community to determine their thoughts on how they would like to see this site repaired.

 The Concept Plan

 From this consultation, a preliminary concept plan was developed which visually demonstrates that converting the site into parkland with the inclusion of interpretation to acknowledge the history and represent the men and boys that lie buried there, is an appropriate way the site can be restored and recognised.
 The parkland would provide a public space for people to reflect on the past and where Aboriginal people can come from all over WA to meet, share stories and pay tribute to their ancestors.
 This preliminary plan is to be used as a guide to drive the implementation phase.

 Any donations made would go towards seeing the preliminary concept plan for this site turn into a reality!
 Find out how to make a donation here.

 If you are interested in becoming a corporate partner, please contact the Rottnest Foundation Grants & Sponsorship Coordinator on 0447853820 or email [email protected]

 Why the Rottnest Foundation are Involved

-The Rottnest Foundation has joined forces with the Rottnest Island Authority as a major partner to raise funding for the conservation of the Aboriginal Burial Ground, as we believe the recognition and repair of this Burial site is an important step towards reconciliation and aligns to one of our objectives; to conserve and appropriately interpret the cultural history of Rottnest Island.
+The Rottnest Foundation has joined forces with the Rottnest Island Authority as a major partner to raise funding for the conservation of the Aboriginal Burial Ground, as we believe the recognition and repair of this Burial site is an important commitment of reconciliation and aligns to one of our objectives; to conserve and appropriately interpret the cultural history of Rottnest Island.